brikyland/briky-smart-contract/docs/Contracts/land/interfaces/IEstateForger.md

 settlement, and depositors may redeem their corresponding portion of a new class of estate token.
 Otherwise, depositors are entitled to withdraw their deposits, and the tokenization attempt is deemed unsuccessful.

+{% hint style="info" %}
-_Quantities are expressed in absolute units.
+Quantities are expressed in absolute units.
 Scale these values by `10 ** IAssetToken(estateToken).decimals()` to obtain the correct amounts under the `IAssetToken` convention.

+{% endhint %}

+{% hint style="info" %}
 Implementation involves server-side support.

+{% endhint %}

+{% hint style="info" %}
 ERC-20 tokens are identified by their contract addresses.
-Native coin is represented by the zero address (0x0000000000000000000000000000000000000000)._
+Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).
+{% endhint %}

-### BaseUnitPriceRangeUpdate
+## BaseUnitPriceRangeUpdate

 ```solidity
 event BaseUnitPriceRangeUpdate(uint256 baseMinUnitPrice, uint256 baseMaxUnitPrice)